crizmo/KAnki/README.md

 7. Disconnect your Kindle from the computer
 8. Open the Kindle's home screen and run the KAnki app
 9. Hit the `Reload` button after clicking the 3 dots in the top chromebar in the app to apply changes.
-10. Done!
-Your KAnki app is now updated with the latest features including the new star/favorite functionality
+10. **New FSRS Algorithm**: The app now uses FSRS (Free Spaced Repetition Scheduler) for better spaced repetition.
+Existing progress will be migrated automatically, but intervals may change for optimal learning.

-**Note for users updating to the starred cards version**: When updating from a previous version without the star functionality, all your existing cards will initially be unstarred.
-You'll need to manually star your important cards after updating.
+**Note for users updating to the FSRS version**: The scheduling algorithm has been upgraded to FSRS v4, which provides more accurate intervals based on your learning patterns.
+Your existing cards will continue to work, and the algorithm will adapt over time.

 ## Customizing for Your Language